What Is The Roku? The Streaming Device Explained

 Not just live TV shows either, but live television channels like ESPN, cartoon network, etc as they’re being broadcast normally.

-That’s part of true the appeal of Sling TV, because it allows you to watch live TV at any point in time; meaning you can even watch on the go be it via mobile or tablet.
+That’s part of the appeal of Sling TV, because it allows you to watch live TV at any point in time; meaning you can even watch on the go be it via mobile or tablet.

 It also includes recording and playback capability for things you may have missed as well.
 Now there’s obviously some limitations with it so let’s get into that.